developer-friendly/blog/docs/posts/2024/0016-victoria-metrics.md

 kubectl apply -f victoria-metrics-cluster/kustomize.yml
 ```

-Opening the target address at `/vmui` endopint, we will see the Victoria
+Opening the target address at `/vmui` endpoint, we will see the Victoria
 Metrics query dashboard as you see below.

 <figure markdown="span">